syncfusion-content/windowsforms-docs/WindowsForms/Classic/Currency-Edit/FAQ/How-to-Change-the-Calculator-layout-using-CalcPopup-property.md

 Sometimes we may be in need of a calculator with Windows standard layout.
 By changing the [CalcPopup](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.CurrencyEdit.html#Syncfusion_Windows_Forms_Tools_CurrencyEdit_CalcPopup) property, we can do the same.
 Include this code fragment in the FormLoad event.

+## How to Change the Calculator layout using CalcPopup property

+This page explains about How to Change the Calculator layout using CalcPopup property and more details.

 {% tabs %}
 {% highlight C# %}
 // Changes the layout of the calculator.